Efficiency Heating & Cooling

 Furnace Repair | Address problems promptly.
 Choose a reputable contractor. |

-Furnace Maintenance | Schedule annual tune-ups, change filters every 1-3 months. |
+Furnace Maintenance | Schedule annual tune-ups, and change filters every 1-3 months. |

-Furnace Installation | Choose an energy-efficient model, properly sized.
+Furnace Installation | Choose an energy-efficient model that is appropriately sized.
 Professional installation is recommended.
-Costs in Portland typically range from $4,000-$10,000. |
+Costs in Portland typically range from $4,000 to $10,000. |

 Furnace Troubleshooting | Identify common problems.
-Simple troubleshooting steps can be found in this guide. |
+Simple troubleshooting steps are outlined in this guide. |

 Energy-Efficient Furnaces | Can lead to significant long-term energy savings (potentially 20-30%). |